 This is applicable to all students.
-Students who have not read the gateway course of their choice can register for the course during round 0 of CourseReg.
-Please complete your Academic Plan Declaration by 25 Jun 2023 2359hr for a smooth user experience when doing CourseReg which starts on 27 Jun 2023.
-You will not be able to proceed with CourseReg unless you have done Academic Plan Declaration Declaration at least 24 hours before.
+A gateway course will be pre-allocated to each student according to your declared major.
+If you would like to be pre-allocated with the gateway course, please declare your major via the Academic Plan Declaration by 12:00hrs, 21 July 2023.
+Students who miss the deadline can register for the gateway course of their choice during round 1 of CourseReg.
+If you do not wish to be pre-allocated with the gateway course, please complete your Academic Plan Declaration by 08:59hrs, 25 July 2023 for a smooth user experience when doing CourseReg which starts on 26 July 2023.
+You will not be able to proceed with CourseReg unless you have done Academic Plan Declaration at least 24 hours before.